A Whole New Adventure With Baby Number Two

-The second trimester of pregnancy lasts from week 13 to 28 and is typically the easiest trimester.
-You’re over the initial shock of being pregnant, you’ve dealt with the morning sickness, the weird cravings, and the unpredictable emotions, but you haven’t quite developed that overall sense of impending doom that you get closer to your due date.
+The second trimester of pregnancy lasts from week 13 to 28 and is typically the easiest trimester, whether it’s baby number one or baby number two.
+You’re over the initial shock of being pregnant, you’ve dealt with the morning sickness, the weird cravings, and the unpredictable emotions.
+What you haven’t quite developed yet is that overall sense of impending doom that you get closer to your due date.

 Is the baby head down?
 Will the baby arrive early?
 Do I need an epidural?
 Am I going to need a C-Section?
 What if the baby won’t nurse?
 Will I ever sleep again?
 Who the hell cares, I still got months to go!

 Around this time I was starting to show, although my over-consumption of bagels in the first trimester probably helped with that.
 The first few weeks it just looked like I’d put on weight, but soon my tummy started looking so big it could only be a baby… or a tumor.
 Around that time I noticed other people start being really friendly and helpful when they saw I was pregnant, so thanks people!
 Most of my clothes weren’t fitting anymore, and in the colder weather that meant none of my jackets zipped up, and I refused to buy a maternity jacket because they’re too expensive for the wear I’ll get out of them.

 Even though I was newly into my second trimester at 13 weeks I was still really, really nauseous.
 My apple and bagel diet persisted but I was able to add some oatmeal back in to help my iron levels.

 As the weeks went on I was expecting my nausea to stop, but it just wasn’t happening.
 Week 16 rolled around and I ate broccoli and rice for dinner then nearly threw it all up.
 In my first pregnancy the nausea went away around week 16, so that’s what I was expecting.
 Instead, it just sort of slowly dwindled down, finally nearing normal at week 20… the halfway point.